DFHack/dfhack/docs/plugins/probe.rst

 probe
 =====
+Tags:
+:dfhack-keybind:`probe`
+:dfhack-keybind:`bprobe`
+:dfhack-keybind:`cprobe`

-This plugin provides multiple commands that print low-level properties of the selected objects.
+Display low-level properties of selected objects.

+Usage:

+``probe``
-* ``probe``: prints some properties of the tile selected with :kbd:`k`.
+    Displays properties of the tile selected with :kbd:`k`.
 Some of these properties can be passed into `tiletypes`.
+``bprobe``
+    Displays properties of the building selected with :kbd:`q` or :kbd:`t`.
+    For deeper inspection of the building, see `gui/gm-editor`.
+``cprobe``
-* ``cprobe``: prints some properties of the unit selected with :kbd:`v`, as well as the IDs of any worn items. `gui/gm-unit` and `gui/gm-editor` are more complete in-game alternatives.
+    Displays properties of the unit selected with :kbd:`v`.
+It also displays the IDs of any worn items.
+For deeper inspection of the unit and inventory items, see `gui/gm-unit` and `gui/gm-editor`.
-* ``bprobe``: prints some properties of the building selected with :kbd:`q` or :kbd:`t`. `gui/gm-editor` is a more complete in-game alternative.